OceanDataTools/sealog-server/README.md

 r = requests.post(root_url + api_path, headers=headers, data=payload)
 ```

-The JWT will only change when the roles associated with the coresponding users change.
-Therefore scripts only need to include the JWT string and not the username/password.
-The JWT remains constant for the user as long as the roles for that user do not change.
-If a user's roles are changed or a user is deleted, the server will evaluate the JWT as invalid.
+The JWT string (`token`) remains constant for a user as long as the roles for that user do not change.
+If a user's roles are changed or a user is deleted, the server will reject the JWT.
+Therefore scripts only need to include a valid JWT string (`token`) and not the username/password to authenticate API requests to the server.

 ## Subscribing to the eventlog stream using python